 When it comes to the shelf-life and storing of your champagne bottles, it’s an even longer timeframe.

 Remember: store your champagne correctly to maximize its shelf-life.
-Although, luckily, champagne can last up to 10 years if it’s vintage.
+Although luckily, champagne can last up to 10 years if it’s vintage.
 Non-vintage champagne lasts 3-4 years.
-That’s a pretty long time for you to enjoy your champagne for any upcoming occasions.
-However, as soon as you open the bottle, it will only last a few days then you should probably toss it out for a loss in its quality.
+That’s a pretty long time for you to enjoy your champagne for any upcoming occasion.
+However, as soon as you open the bottle, it will only last a few days, then you should probably toss it out due to a loss in quality.